Feb 26, 2021

 Many young drivers incorrectly assume they get a clean slate when they turn 25.
 Your driving record does not start over when you turn 25.
-The age of 25 is a sign that you can get lower car insurance rates.
+The age of 25 is a sign that you may pay less for insurance.
 But it has no bearing on your driving record.

-If you have a ticket on your record, it still there when you turn 25.
-You will still have to wait for the 3-year period before it is removed from your driving record.
+If you have a ticket on your record, it is still there when you turn 25.
+You will still have to wait for the 3-year period before it is removed.

 How Does A Bad Driving Record Impact Auto Insurance?

-- Increased rates : Expect your insurance rates to increase.
+- Increased costs : Expect to pay more for insurance.

-- Trouble getting insurance : You may have trouble getting a car insurance coverage.
+- Insurance : You may have trouble getting insured and need high-risk auto insurance.

-- Being dropped : Your current insurance company can chose not to renew your policy.
+- Being dropped : Your current company can chose not to renew your coverage.

 Ontario Drivers Abstract FAQs

 No. You are not the only one that can access your driver’s abstract in Ontario.
-Insurance companies and the police also have access.
+Insurers and the police also have access.
 Anyone can access this record if they have access to your driver’s license number.

 It depends on the insurer.
-Many will check your driving record at renewal time to ensure there are no new tickets or accidents.
+Many will check your driving record at car insurance renewal time to ensure there are no new tickets or accidents.
 They could check it any time.

 Insurers have difference policies about how far back they check driving records.
 Most will look back 3 years for tickets and 6 years for accidents.
 Some insurers may look up to 10 years back for accidents.